The final big contest of 2018 all comes down to turnout

 Make no mistake: GM's layoffs are bad news for Trump

-After Trump promised to bring back the automotive jobs in the industrial Midwest and after he gave businesses big corporate tax cuts, this isn’t good news for the president…
+After Trump promised to bring back automotive jobs in the industrial Midwest and gave businesses big corporate tax cuts, this isn’t good news for the president…

 The Washington Post: “Amid global restructuring, General Motors announced Monday it would reduce its North American production and salaried and executive workforce.
 The Detroit-based automaker said it would not be allocating any production to Oshawa Assembly in Ontario, Lordstown Assembly in Ohio and Detroit-Hamtramck Assembly in Michigan after December 2019.
 It will also stop allocating production at propulsion plants in White Marsh, Md., and Warren, Mich., after December 2019.
 The company will also be discontinuing production of low-selling models made at those plants throughout 2019, including the Chevrolet Impala, Cruze and Volt, the Cadillac CT6 and the Buick LaCrosse."